ashhadulislam/daisi_data_augmentation/README.md

 get_all_oversamplers()
 ```

-This function returns a list of names of all oversampling algorithms present in the library.
+This function returns a list of names of all oversampling algorithms present in the library (See bottom for the list).

 You can choose any of the names and pass that to the below function to get the oversampler object.

 ```